 The Department of Child Safety, Youth and Women is responsible for youth justice.
-It and the Queensland Police Service have a range of programs and initiatives intended to divert young offenders from the justice system and help them to avoid the risk of reoffending.
+It, the Queensland Police Service and the Department of Justice and Attorney-General have a range of programs and initiatives intended to divert young offenders from the justice system and help them to avoid the risk of reoffending.

-This audit will examine the effectiveness of youth justice diversion and rehabilitation initiatives in helping young people better connect with the community and reduce the risk of them reoffending.
+This audit will examine the effectiveness of youth justice diversion and rehabilitation initiatives to support young people in better connecting with the community and reducing their risk of reoffending.

 - Queensland Police Service